 2. Title and Running Title (you may copy and paste these from your manuscript)

 In a few sentences, please state why JSR has been chosen a place to publish your research and the significance of the work. cover letters should be dated and on institutional letterhead.

-The manuscript text should be uploaded as an individual file in MS Word.
+The manuscript text should be uploaded as an individual file in MS Word, with black text, no colors or links.
 The entire text file should be double spaced, including the abstract, text, references, and figure captions, and include page numbers.
 A title page, listing the authors and their affiliations should come first followed by the abstract and text.
-Headings are subheadings should not be numbered, though line numbering is acceptable.
-Please do not use any colors or links in the manuscript text.
+Headings and subheadings should not be numbered.
+Please add line numbering.
 The reference list should come after the ms text.
 For reference formatting style, please see below.
 The Figure Captions belong at the end of the text file, not with the figures.